-Jean-Pierre Simard

-Senior Contracts Officer

-Agriculture and Agri-Food Canada

-CEF Integrated Services

-960 Carling Avenue

-Ottawa, Ontario K1A 0C6

-Telephone: 613-759-6157

-Facsimile: 613-759-7005

-E-mail address: jean-pierre.simard@agr.gc.ca
+Mike Pignat Procurement/Contracts Officer Agriculture and Agri-Food Canada CEF Integrated Services 960 Carling Avenue Ottawa, Ontario K1A 0C6 Telephone: 613-759-6157 E-mail address: mike.pignat@canada.ca

 The Contracting Authority is responsible for the management of the Contract and any changes to the Contract must be authorized in writing by the Contracting Authority.
 The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority.